Kandy and Nuwara Eliya are two beautiful regions of Sri Lanka. After a few days exploring both, I’d recommend adding

 The deeper you travel into the heart of Sri Lanka, the more you realise how truly diverse this little country is.
 As you travel away from the sunny coasts, the landscape becomes greener, mistier, and altogether more mysterious.

 Our tour of Sri Lanka took us to the edge of the cultural triangle.
 We split the next few days between Kandy, the largest city in central Sri Lanka, and the hilly town of Nuwara Eliya.
 Nuwara Eliya, is foggier and cooler than many parts of Sri Lanka.
 Add in instances of colonial British architecture, and it felt familiar, living up to its nickname of “Little England”.
-From our B&B in the evening, my friend and I found ourselves wrapped up in the warmest clothes we had with us, sipping tea and feeling oddly a little homesick for London, despite the fact neither of us is originally British.
+At our B&B that evening, my friend and I wrapped up in the warmest clothes we had with us.
+We sat sipping tea and feeling oddly a little homesick for London, despite the fact neither of us is originally British.

 These two places, vastly different despite the fact they are not far apart, have plenty of things to do and see.
-The scenery you encounter is enough to make traversing these regions worth it (which are easily reachable from the coast by car or train), but here are a few things I’d recommend putting on your itinerary:
+The scenery alone makes traversing these regions worth it.
+I’d recommend putting these on your itinerary:

 Visit The Temple of the Tooth

 Kandy is known for being the centre of the country’s dominant religion, Buddhism.
 The Temple of the Tooth is most sacred place in Sri Lanka to visit for Buddhists.
 The golden-gilded temple believed to house a tooth from Lord Buddha himself.
 But no matter your religious beliefs, this is a cultural and historical highlight, and a great experience to visit.

 I loved that we had our guide along with us.
 He gave a lot of helpful tips and advice to make sure we could be as respectful as possible during our visit.
 Make sure to dress conservatively, covering your legs and shoulders (I wore a long maxi skirt and a light cardigan).
 I’d recommend sandals to make it easier when you have to remove your shoes.